Does your job entail working difficult shifts? Do you work nights, or have changing shift patterns from week to week?

 So try to reduce the amount of sunlight reaching your eyes as day breaks at the end of your shift.
 Wearing sunglasses on the way home might help.
 And avoid doing any outside activities when you get home.

 Even with your eyes closed, your body will detect the presence of sunlight and reduce the amount of melatonin your body produces.

 Installing some blackout blinds in your bedroom or using a sleep mask will stop sunlight from disturbing your daytime sleep.

 Night shifts can carry health risks, but many of these risks are as a result of changes to your behavior and sleep patterns.
 Without the structure of a ‘normal’ working day, you tend to eat more unhealthy food and get less sleep than you need.

-A combination of changes to your diet, how you organize your shift and plan your daytime sleep can improve how you feel and how effectively you can work at night.
+A combination of changes to your diet, how you organize your shift and plan your daytime sleep can improve how you feel and work at night.

-By addressing these changes, you should find that working at night is safer and healthier and less difficult to cope with.
+By addressing these changes, you should find that working at night is safer, healthier and less difficult to cope with.

 Do you work night shifts?
 Do you find it difficult to sleep during the day?
-Please share your experience and tips for coping with difficult shift patterns in the comments below.
+Please share your experience and tips in the comments below.